 And while that can be interpreted by some as justice, that doesn’t necessarily mean that it is; while doing so is arguably just under certain circumstances, it doesn’t necessarily make it justice; that may not have been the case in the past, in that cultures may have viewed the two interchangeably… But when dealing with modern terminology and lenses, I think it’s important to call a spade a spade, and not to confuse it with a rake.

-* This shouldn’t be interpreted as a negative or derogatory quip towards anyone who does view the various figures of Na Morrígna as being Goddesses of Justice.
+* Obligatory note that this shouldn’t be interpreted as a negative or derogatory quip towards anyone who does view the various figures of Na Morrígna as being Goddesses of Justice.
 It also isn’t to say that anyone is actually wrong in believing that… It’s simply calling into question the idea that, because a large number of people believe in something, it automatically makes it true- but more than that, it provided a convenient transition to talk about vengeance and justice, the differences, and how I personally interpreted Macha’s story compared to what appears to be the majority.